lefex/SYJSBridge/README.md

 An iOS *modern bridge* for sending messages between Objective-C and JavaScript in WKWebView.
 Include FE and iOS.

+The project is in the beta phase and is being used in my own projects.

 ![logo](https://s1.ax1x.com/2020/10/10/06u4dP.md.png)

 ## Documentation